ModECI/MDF/examples/MDF/conditions/README.md

 The Python script used for this example can be executed using `python timeInterval.py -run`.

 **NOTE:** This example lets the conditions fully specify how many times a node gets executed, so unlike the other examples there is just one call to `evaluate()` on the graph in [timeInterval.py](timeInterval.py).
 In the graph above, node **A** gets excuted **Always**.
-Node **B** has an **AfterPass** condition, specifying it will only run after the count of passes of the runnable nodels on the graph is greater than n=1.
+Node **B** has an **AfterPass** condition, specifying it will only run after the count of passes of the runnable nodes on the graph is greater than n=1.
 Note the number of the pass on the first time is 0.
 Node **C** has an **AfterPass** condition with n=4.
 The sequence of execution is **(A, A, A, B, A, B, A, B, A, B, C)**.
 This can be understood as: